ajzal-byte/netflix-clone/README.md

 - Firebase for user authentication
 - Firestore for fetching the 'plans' collection
 - Redux Toolkit for 'user' state management
-- Click on images to view trailers
+- Click on movie posters to view trailers

 ## Screenshots: